 Having a clear value proposition is important for search ads.
 When someone searches online, they are looking for a solution to a specific problem.
 If your ad doesn’t explain how your company solves their problem, they’ll skip right over it.

-Below is a good example of a persuasive AdWords ad for project management software.
-It has a benefit-oriented headline and subheader and uses the description to highlight features that back up its claim of saving you 15+ hours per week.
+Below is a good example of a persuasive Google search ad for project management software.
+It has a benefit-oriented headline and subheader and uses the description to highlight features that back up its claim of saving you 15+ hours per week:

 Present the solution to a problem